Crumb Top Baking

 I actually make many different kinds of chia jam throughout the year.
 It's not only a quick and easy fruit spread, but it also makes a delicious filling for cookies and bars.

-These healthy peach crisp bars and strawberry oat bars have a thick layer of chia jam nestled between the oat layers, and these cranberry thumbprint cookies are filled with a generous dollop of chia jam!
+These strawberry oat bars have a thick layer of chia jam nestled between the oat layers, and these cranberry thumbprint cookies are filled with a generous dollop of chia jam!

 This chia seed jam recipe is actually the very first recipe I shared on Crumb Top Baking back in March 2017!
 I've finally updated it with new photos and helpful tips for readers.